 Mission San Juan Capistrano is a great place for all ages to enjoy.
 Explore the grounds together and get the whole family excited about history and culture.
 Explore the lush gardens and feed the friendly koi.
 Enhance your visit with a VIP Guided tour or the multi-language audio tour available in English, Spanish, French, German and Italian.
 Experience basket weaving demonstrations every third Wednesday of the month.
 Pack a lunch and enjoy a picnic in the beautiful Central Courtyard surrounded by historic arches, hummingbirds and monarch butterflies.
 At California Landmark #200, there is something for everyone to enjoy.

 Book a VIP guided tour and explore the Mission grounds.
-Go into the wine vat, visit the private Sacristy of the Ruins, or touch the historic Mission bells!
+Explore the wine vat, visit the private Sacristy of the Ruins, and touch the historic Mission bells!
 This is the up close experience our visitors truly appreciate.

 On this tour, participants are led by a guide who will provide audio transmitters to each guest.
 This exclusive tour includes gifts for each guest in the group (adults receive a pin and children receive a bracelet).
-Our hands-on brick making program, Mission Matters, is also available as an add-on!
+Our hands-on brick making program, Mission Matters, is also available as an add-on (as available).
 Be sure to wear comfortable walking shoes and sunscreen for your tour.

 These tours are available in advance by reservation or onsite at the Gate House.